Ronald P. Schaefer: Work on Emai

 Schaefer and Egbokhare have worked together for over thirty years.
-With Egbokhare, he has produced "a 552 page dictionary of Email, two volumes of oral tradition narratives running to 1,261 pages."
+With Egbokhare, he has produced "a 552 page dictionary of Emai, two volumes of oral tradition narratives running to 1,261 pages."
 Together, they have also published "over 35 books and essays in the space of 20 years."

 Work at Southern Illinois University

 In 1986, he joined the faculty of Southern Illinois University Edwardsville and was promoted in 1990 to assistant professor, and later to full professor in 1995.
 In 2010, he was recognized as a Distinguished Research Professor.

 He retired from Southern Illinois University Edwardsville in 2015.